NotZeri/Gorilla-Tag-Backflip-Mod/README.md

 ### Setup Steps
 1. Navigate to the Releases page.
-2. Download the latest `BackflipMod.dll`.
+2. Download the latest `Backflip&FrontflipMod.zip`.
 3. Open your Gorilla Tag game directory (typically `Steam\steamapps\common\Gorilla Tag`).
-4. Move the downloaded `.dll` file into your `BepInEx/plugins/` folder.
+4. Extract the `.zip` file into your `BepInEx/plugins/` folder.
 5. Launch the game and Backflip and Frontflip away!

-** Disclaimer **: This is an addon for GorillaBody, you need GorillaBody to run this!
+**Disclaimer**: This is an addon for GorillaBody, you need GorillaBody to run this!

 ---